 How many times have you thought about coming up with a business concept that could roll in the millions for eternity?
 We all strive for that one moment of inspiration that could revolutionise an industry or create a new industry altogether.
 Entrepreneurs across generations have often come up with concepts that have become wildly successful and might have made you marvel at the basic concept of the business.
 Sometimes they are ridiculously simple while some are inspired from life lessons, but over the years entrepreneurs have come up with hundreds of business concepts that are now studied in business schools.
 Here’s a look at 10 of the greatest.

-At this point in time, the global insurance industry stands at a staggering $614 billion, according to ReportLinker, and there is no doubt that it is one of the largest industries in the world.
+There is no doubt that this is one of the largest industries in the world.
 However, how about the idea for starters?
 It is absolutely brilliant and rightly ranks among the greatest business concepts of all time due to the simplicity of the whole thing.
 Insurance may have existed even during the ancient times, but modern insurance business began in 17th century England.
 Although the range of insurance products has increased manifold, the primary premise of covering the potential damages for a fraction of the original cost of the item in question is quite brilliant, simply because the eventuality of damages are rare.

 You might walk into Waitrose or Tesco and think how convenient it is to buy everything you need for the week at one single go.
 Isn’t it convenient, simple, and at the same time an idea that revolutionised the task of shopping for groceries every week?
 It did beyond doubt, and nowadays there are hundreds of shops all over the world.
 However, the man who came up with the novel idea was American entrepreneur Clarence Saunders.
 Saunders opened the first Piggly Wiggly store in 1916 in Memphis, Tennessee, and the industry has never looked back since.
 Needless to say, the all-under-one-roof phenomenon has evolved and you now have departmental stores that sell pretty much anything you can think of.